p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 What goals and success metrics would you set for buy & sell groups?
 How would you set a goal for Facebook Lite?
 What top 3 metrics would you track for Quora?
-What should uber eats goals be for the next 12 months?
+What should Uber eats goals be for the next 12 months?
-What would be goals and success metrics for video conferencing app (Hangouts, Zoom)?
+What would be the goals & success metrics for video conferencing app (Hangouts, Zoom)?
 ```

 <u>So what does product success look like ? </u>